Plots a wind rose showing wind speed and direction with ggplot2.

 )

-# Reverse stack
+# Reverse the stack.

 ggwindrose(